 On November 8, 2016, voters in Washington state adopted ERPO; the measure passed with 71 percent of the vote, indicating bipartisan support for the policy.
 In July 2017, ERPO also passed in Oregon with bipartisan support.

 Following the massacre at Marjory Stoneman Douglas High School in Parkland, Florida the policy has gained in popularity.
 In 2018, extreme risk laws have passed in Florida, Vermont, Maryland, Rhode Island, New Jersey, Massachusetts, Delaware, and Illinois.
-In 2019, New York, Colorado, and the District of Columbia joined that list.
+In 2019, New York, Colorado, Nevada, Hawaii, and the District of Columbia joined that list.
 They have also been introduced in over 26 other states.

 Ballistic identification is the science of using a ballistic fingerprint to identify the specific firearm used in a shooting.
 A comprehensive ballistic identification system would connect a bullet or cartridge case recovered at a crime scene directly to the make, model and serial number of the gun from which it was fired.